Employee burnout: causes, signs and strategies

 The end result is an employee who no longer feels up to the task of their daily work, is generally disinterested in their work or profession in general, leading to mental distance and overall reduced productivity.

-A report from Mental Health UK found that one in five UK workers took time off for stress-related mental health concerns in 2023.
-In addition, a report by Vitality, a health and life insurer, found that Gen Z and young millennials are missing the equivalent of one day per week of work due to mental health concerns, with the majority of lost hours due to ineffective work rather than entire sick days.
+A report by Vitality, a health and life insurer, found that Gen Z and young millennials are missing the equivalent of one day per week of work due to mental health concerns, with the majority of lost hours due to ineffective work rather than entire sick days.

-In terms of scale, a study run by the Health and Safety Executive of the UK government found that approximately 17.9 million working days had been lost as a byproduct of workplace stress, depression, or anxiety in 2019/2020 alone.
-And the economic impact is huge: poor health costs the UK economy an estimated £138 billion per year due to absence and low productivity.
+In terms of scale, a study run by the Health and Safety Executive of the UK government found that approximately 17.9 million working days are lost as a byproduct of workplace stress, depression or anxiety.

 It can also be seasonal, with some experts suggesting that burnout may even spike at certain points of the year (January 2021, for example), based on search trends.